Second Passport

 If they renounced before the next generation’s birth, the chain has been broken and you will likely not qualify.
 However, there are sometimes special cases, so it’s worth a look.

-Do I need a lawyer to apply?
+Do I need an associate to apply?

 What are the main benefits of obtaining Italian citizenship?